epanji/generic-structure-reader/README.md

 Notes:
 - _You should only use this system if an error occurred because of unexpected argument in `structure-slot-reader'._
 - _If all or majority readers on structure need to be replaced as generic function, maybe you should consider using class instead._
-- _It is tested and only known run on SBCL._

 ## Usage